 Wrist and Ankle Weights Weight Loss Benefits

 There are some potential risks to using wrist and ankle weights during exercise.
-However, when strap on weights are used correctly, they can be very beneficial.
+However, when used correctly strap-on weights can be very beneficial.
 According to the American Council on Exercise (ACE) wearing wrist weights of between 1 and 3 pounds when exercising, can elevate your heart rate by as much as ten beats per minute.
 As a result, you will burn up to 15% more calories.